victorusu/amber_benchmark_suite/amber_16_benchmark_suite/README.md

-# amber_benchmark_suite
+# Amber 16 Benchmark suite

-Copy of several Amber Benchmark input files
+For more information please refer to https://ambermd.org/gpus16/benchmarks.htm